dorgonman/HorizonUIPluginDemo/readme.md

 Note:

-master branch may be unstable since it is in development, please switch to tags, for example: release/4.18.0
+master branch may be unstable since it is in development, please switch to tags, for example: release/4.20.0

-How to Run Demo Project before purchase:(Only for Win64 editor build)
+How to Run Demo Project before purchase:(Only for Win64 editor build, no source code)
 1. [Download nuget executable](https://www.nuget.org/downloads) and copy the exe into C:\Windows\system32\ or any place listed in your PATH environment.
 2. Double click install_package_from_nuget.org.bat, and check if UE4Editor-*.dll are installed to Binaries\Win64 and Plugins\HorizonUIPlugin\Binaries\Win64\
 ----------------------------------------------